 Drag Race Alum Valentina Makes A Cameo

 In the "No Me Diga" scene, you'll see Drag Race contestant Valentina (real name James Leyva) sitting in one of Daniela's salon chairs.
-The non-binary Mexican American drag queen, who placed seventh in both season 9 of Drag Race and season 4 of Drag Race All Stars, plays herself in the film.
-She previously played Angel in Fox's Rent: Live.
+The non-binary Mexican American drag queen, who placed seventh in both season 9 of Drag Race and All Stars 4, plays themselves in the film.
+They previously played Angel in Fox's Rent: Live.

 An NPR Reporter Visits The Heights